Latest Status

 The Province of B.C. has a commitment to recover grizzly bears in the Whistler region, although the recovery plan is not prepared yet.
 The Province is responsible for both grizzly bear recovery and public safety.

 Both the RMOW and Squamish Lillooet Regional District passed resolutions in 2014 supporting grizzly bear recovery.
-The 2018 trail closures due to grizzly bear-human conflict precipitated development of this plan.
+The 2018 trail closures due to grizzly bear-human conflict precipitated development of this plan and have guided responses and improves since it was finalized.

 The Grizzly Bear-Human Conflict Mitigation Strategy is just one of several trails initiatives in progress related to the Alpine Trail Program.